marda-alliance/metadata_extractors_api/README.md

       across subprocesses without any extractor specific classes, e.g., raw JSON/Python dicts, pandas dataframes or xarray datasets (as optional requirements, by demand).
-- [ ] A command-line for quickly running e.g., `marda-extract <filename>`
+- [ ] A command-line for quickly running e.g., `beam <filename>`
 - [ ] Extractor scaffold/template/plugin
-    - If it can be kept similarly low-dependency, this package could also implement an extractor scaffold for those who want to modify existing extractors to follow the MaRDA API, and could automatically generate the appropriate registry entries for them.
+    - If it can be kept similarly low-dependency, this package could also implement an extractor scaffold for those who want to modify existing extractors to follow the Datatractor API, and could automatically generate the appropriate registry entries for them.
 - [ ] Testing and validation
     - We would like to move towards output validation, and this package would be